Generalized modeling of empirical social-ecological systems: Model validation and analysis for large generalized models

 \subsection{Uncertainty analysis}

 A strength of generalized modeling as a tool for social-ecological system analysis is its ability to deal with uncertainty in the functional forms of processes in the social-ecological system.
-Analysis of the social-ecological system can proceed without detailed knowledge of the functional forms, requiring only estimates of these generalized parameters.
+Analysis of the social-ecological system can therefore proceed without detailed knowledge of the functional forms, instead requiring only estimates of these generalized parameters.
 Rigorous model analysis, however, quantifies uncertainties in knowledge of the system (specifically, in the values of the generalized parameters) and assesses their effects on the model outputs.

 In the Baltic cod fishery model, uncertainties in the generalized parameters were estimated as described in Sec. \ref{sec:parameterization} above.
-The propagation of these parameter uncertainties, which were additionally assumed to be uncorrelated, were propagated through to the model outputs (such as eigenvalues) using Monte Carlo sampling.
-This uncertainty analysis, being possibly the first treatment of uncertainties in a generalized model, was deliberately chosen to be simplistic and transparent, and is likely to overestimate uncertainties.
+The parameters' uncertainties, which were additionally assumed to be uncorrelated, were propagated through to the model outputs (such as eigenvalues) using Monte Carlo sampling.
+The assignation of parameter uncertainties, being possibly the first treatment of uncertainties in a generalized model, was deliberately chosen to be simplistic and transparent, and is likely to overestimate uncertainties.
 More sophisticated methods may yield more accurate uncertainty estimates.
 In particular, Bayesian approaches may be well suited to treat the mix of quantitative and qualitative information that is often available in a generalized modeling analysis.